kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ##### Integration tests

 The existing [integration tests for kube-scheduler which measure performance](https://github.com/kubernetes/kubernetes/tree/master/test/integration/scheduler_perf#readme) will be extended to cover the overheaad of running the additional logic to support the features in this KEP.

+We will extend the test for creating large ResourceSlices to ensure that a ResourceSlice using the new fields satisfies the etcd limits.

 ##### e2e tests